waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 4 (Re-search 1F Pit Room):** The dead-end room on 1F contains a hidden item or trigger.
 - **Hypothesis 5 (Sequence):** The two hidden warp tiles must be stepped on in a specific sequence.
 - **Hypothesis 5 (Sequence):** FAILED.
 Neither L->R nor R->L stepping sequence worked.
 - **Current Test:** Testing Hypothesis 3 (Directional Approach).
-Approaching (16, 11) from the South FAILED.
-Now testing approach from the West.
+South & West approaches to (16, 11) FAILED.
+Now positioning to approach from the North.

 # Olivine Lighthouse Puzzle - Agent Hypotheses
 - **Hypothesis 1 (Defeat Trainers):** The hidden warp tiles on 2F are activated by defeating all trainers on the floor.
 (Status: Likely already failed, all known trainers defeated).